 It gets easier.
 Every day it gets a little easier.
 But you gotta do it every day.
 That’s the hard part.
 But it does get easier.

 And that is the challenge I need to rise to.
 If I want to succeed with my goals, then I need to put in the work every day.
 My goal is to write at least 500 words a day.
-Most of that work will be readable on my website or on Medium.
 A little bit of work each day will help me get to where I want.
 And I also need to let my effort grow and build on itself.
 No more restarting either.

 My failures are plenty in number and huge in size, but all of them can be fixed with a little work every day.
 I do not want to be the smart kid any more; I want to be known as the man who hustles.